Project-Sylos/Migration-Engine/internal/queue/README.md

 - **`pending []*TaskBase`** – Tasks waiting to be leased by workers
 - **`successful []*TaskBase`** – Tasks that completed successfully (used for cross-queue propagation)

+**Note**: `RoundQueue` has no internal mutex.
+All operations must be called while holding `Queue.mu`.
+This eliminates nested locks and simplifies the locking model.

 ### Task Propagation

 - **SRC Queue**: When a task completes, discovered folder children are added to the next round's `pending` sub-queue